simolus3/drift/docs/pages/docs/platforms.md

 ### macOS

 This one is easy!
-Just use the `VmDatabase` from `package:moor/ffi.dart`.
+Just use the `VmDatabase` from `package:drift/native.dart`.
 No further setup is necessary.

 If you need a custom sqlite3 library, or want to make sure that your app will always use a specific sqlite3 version, you can also ship that version with your app.
-When depending on `sqlite3_flutter_libs`, moor will automatically use that version which is usually more recent than the `sqlite3` version that comes with macOS.
+When depending on `sqlite3_flutter_libs`, drift will automatically use that version which is usually more recent than the `sqlite3` version that comes with macOS.

 ### Bundling sqlite with your app